UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 DOI URL (http://dx.doi.org/10.1109/TCYB.2014.2386282).
 IDs for publications SHOULD be DOI URLs where possible.

-This publication microdocument references people, described in an example above with the [schema:creator] property.
+This *DataCrate microdocument* about a publication references people, described in an example above with the [schema:creator] property.

 ```
 <div typeof='http://schema.org/Dataset' about='./data'>